 7. Other reviews for Goodnight Moon were kinder ...

 "Rhythmic, drowsy phrases are set to pictures that complement them perfectly in this new go-to-sleep book for very little children … The sound of the words, the ideas they convey and the pictures combine to lull and reassure when bedtime and darkness come," read the brief New York Times review.
 The New Yorker called it a "hypnotic bedtime litany."

 Goodnight Moon sold more than 6000 copies in its first year on the shelves, but in the years that followed, sales averaged just 1500 copies annually.
 Then, in the early 1950s, the book enjoyed a sudden and dramatic resurgence, selling 4000 in 1955, 8000 in 1960, and 20,000 in 1970.
 By 2000, total sales topped out at more than 11 million.
 The book, Writer's Almanac said, became a "word-of-mouth best-seller."
 A glowing mention in "Child Behavior"—a syndicated parental-advice column that appeared in newspapers across the U.S. in 1953—also helped.
 It praised the book, saying, "It captures the two-year-old so completely that it seems almost unlawful that you can hypnotize a child off to sleep as easily as you can by reading this small classic."

-9. Despite writing one of the most popular children's books of all time, Brown herself never had kids.
+9. Despite writing one of the most popular children's books of all time, Margaret Wise Brown never had kids.